stanleyogada/create-react-library-template-with-storybook/README.md

 ## Useful Information

-- `src/main.tsx` is the entry point to `npm run dev`.
 - `src/index.ts` is the entry point to the package published with `npm publish`.
 So only export components you wish to include in your npm package when it's published.
-- Ensure to create stories to serve as documentation for your users.
+- Ensure to create stories to serve as documentation for your users with `storybook`. run `npm run storybook` to start the dev server for your stories.
+- `src/main.tsx` is the entry point to `npm run dev`.
+Alternatively, you can import your local components here for dev testing.

 ## Scripts